Bell-bottoms

 Bell-bottoms (or flares) are a style of trousers that become wider from the knees downward, forming a bell-like shape of the trouser leg.
-These are similar to flared jeans.

 History

 Naval origins

-In the early 19th century, when a standardized uniform did not yet exist in the U.S. Navy, some sailors adopted a style of wide trousers ending in bell-shaped cuffs.
+In the early 19th century, when standardised uniforms for British ratings in the Royal Navy or enlisted men in the U.S. Navy did not as yet exist, some sailors adopted a style of wide trousers ending in bell-shaped cuffs.
 In 1813, one of the first recorded descriptions of sailors' uniforms, written by Commodore Stephen Decatur, noted that the men on the frigates United States and Macedonia were wearing "glazed canvas hats with stiff brims, decked with streamers of ribbon, blue jackets buttoned loosely over waistcoats, and blue trousers with bell bottoms."

-The British Royal Navy had often been a leader in nautical fashion, but bell-bottoms did not become part of the standard uniform until the mid-19th century.
-These "bell-bottoms" were often just very wide-legged trousers, rather than shaped trousers that flared below the knee.
+The Royal Navy had often been a leader in nautical fashion, but bell-bottoms did not become part of the standard uniform until the mid-19th century.
+These bell-bottoms were often just very wide-legged trousers, rather than shaped trousers that flared below the knee.
 They continued in use as a distinctive feature of the RN rating's "square rig" uniform until replaced by more conventionally flared trousers in 1977.

-Although the trousers of the present-day uniform of the United States Navy are still referred to as "bell-bottomed", they simply have large straight legs.
+Although the trousers of the present-day uniform of the United States Navy are still referred to as bell-bottomed, they simply have large straight legs.
 The wearer's thigh fills the upper trouser leg, making the bottom of the pants leg appear flared.
 This style has been popular for many years, perhaps originally because the trouser leg can be rolled up easily, allowing the wearer to work in bare feet, but there is no reliable documentation that confirms a specific timeline or reason for the popularity of bell-bottomed trousers in naval apparel.

 Some modern naval uniforms continue to use bell-bottomed trousers as a potential life-saving device.
 The trouser material is made of cotton fibers that swell when wet and can hold air.
 In the event of a sailor falling overboard or having to abandon ship without a life vest, the bell-bottomed trousers can be quickly removed in the water without having to remove footwear.
 As part of their survival training, sailors are taught to remove the trousers while floating, tie the leg bottoms in a knot, and then use one of several methods to inflate the trousers with air.
 The inflated trousers can provide extra flotation while awaiting rescue.